JanGradwohl/C-Cpp/README.md

 # C-Cpp
-Some of my c codes.
+This is a small list of programs written in the programming language c and c++ :)